krasimir/riew/README.md

 The channels and state are integral part of the riew concept.
 We use them to push data to the view, synchronize processes and communicate events.
 Our riews internally check what is behind the data before passing it to the view.

-* If we have a channel the riew creates a subscription using [sub](https://github.com/krasimir/riew#sub) and re-renders the view with the value send to the channel.
+* If we have a channel the riew creates a subscription using [sread](https://github.com/krasimir/riew#sread) (with `listen` option set to `true`) and re-renders the view with the value send to the channel.
 * If we have a state the riew again create a subscription but to the default read channel of the state.

 ```js